 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Vocational Rehabilitation Services (VRS), a program of the Bureau of Rehabilitation Services (BRS), provides quality individualized services to enhance and support people with disabilities to prepare for, obtain or retain employment.
+Vocational Rehabilitation Services (VR), provides quality individualized services to enhance and support people with disabilities to prepare for, obtain or retain employment.
 The individual will work closely with a VR Counselor throughout the process.
 Through active participation in their rehabilitation, people with disabilities achieve greater level of independence in their work place and living environments.
 Click here for the VR Statewide Location Map.

 The Vocational Rehabilitation Services Process